 I’ve been a storage revolutionary for quite a while, looking for new ways of data storage rather than technologies that perpetuate the same old approaches.
 That’s why I’m excited about the implications of two very different API access methods announced by Dropbox at DBX and by Fusion-io today at OSCON.

 No small storage company has had more press coverage and “buzz” than “ioMemory” maker, Fusion-io.
-I have long marveled at the company’s ability to attract attention, but this has rubbed some analysts wrong.
-As component vendors enter their space, how can a premium company with proprietary products compete over the long term?
-The Facts of the Flash Market Fusion-io sells … [Read more...] about Can Fusion-io Survive Commoditization?
+I have long marveled at the company’s ability to attract attention, but this has rub some analysts wrong.
+How, they argue, as component vendors enter their space, can a premium company with proprietary products compete over the long term?

 Fusion-io Hits the Mass Market with the Affordable ioFX Card

 The ioFX was the highlight of NAB Show 2012 to me.
 Bringing massive performance to the masses, the ioFX continues Fusion-io’s tactic of shaking up the industry.
 And since it uses the same ioMemory architecture and drivers as the flagship ioDrive line, I expect Fusion-io will have difficulty keeping up with demand.